emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 # Android TV Settings
-Confirm that your Android TV is configured to permit the highest possible video output:
+Confirm that your Shield TV is configured to permit the highest possible video output resolution:
 ```
 Settings > Device > HDMI > 4K 60Hz (Recommended)
 ```

+Additionally, Dynamic Range should be set to Auto.
+If you UHD TV can be set to the full range of RGB, then the Shield will also be in the full range.

 # SPMC Settings
 Make the following changes: